 - Wax or parchment paper.

-Take your puzzle glue and spread it evenly over the puzzle using your brush.
-Make sure that you cover each piece and that you do this process in one go, as you don’t want there to be any differences between the amounts of glue used on different parts of the puzzle.
+Take your puzzle glue and evenly spread it over the puzzle using a brush.
+Make sure that you cover each piece and that you do this process in one go, as you don’t want there to be a differences in the amounts of glue used on different parts of the puzzle.
 Be careful to not use too much glue as this might saturate and soften the puzzle, changing the way it looks.

 Allow your puzzle to dry.
 This can take anywhere from an hour up to five hours, depending on the puzzle glue used so make sure to read the instructions to know exactly how long you will have to wait.